-- Chickenpox and shingles: In the past week there were no chickenpox presentations to sentinel GPs and three presentations to EDs.
-Shingles presentations to GPs decreased while presentations to EDs increased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps case were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup B case was notified in an adult in the past week.
-See media statement (health.wa.gov.au).
+- Chickenpox and shingles: The rate of shingles presentations to sentinel GPs increased in the past week while shingles presentations to EDs decreased.
+Chickenpox presentations to GPs and EDs remained stable in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.